naelolaiz/PyMOPanel/README.md

  - allow FM and AM in Lissajous demo
  - optimizations
    - use uploaded bitmaps instead for faster animations
-   - use numpy.array's to precalculate trigonometric in vectors
+   - use numpy.array's to precalculate trigonometric functions in vectors
  - filesystem
    - [x] ~dumpers~
    - "ls"